119th United States Congress

-The 119th United States Congress is the next meeting of the legislative branch of the United States federal government, composed of the United States Senate and the United States House of Representatives.
-It is scheduled to meet in Washington, D.C., from January 3, 2025, to January 3, 2027, during the final weeks of the first term of Joe Biden's presidency, and the first two years of the presidential term that will occur following the 2024 United States presidential election.
-The elections of November 2024 will decide control of both houses.
+The 119th United States Congress is the 2025–2026 term of the legislative branch of the United States federal government, composed of the United States Senate and the United States House of Representatives.
+It convened on January 3, 2025, for the last 17 days of Joe Biden's presidency and will continue during the first two years of Donald Trump's second presidency.